7 Days Itinerary for Vietnam: Everything You Need to Know

 Dinner — Culinary Delight at India Gate Ha Noi

 Once the sun has set, it's time to head back to solid ground (or your hotel) for dinner.
-You’ll be cruising back in style as the ship’s transfer drops you off.
+As the ship’s transfer drops you off, you'll be cruising back in style.
 After that, it’s just a 6-minute walk to your dinner destination at India Gate Ha Noi.
 This spot serves up some of the best Indian cuisine in the city.

 Must-Try Dishes:

-Vegetarian Thali: The thali comes with a variety of dishes served on one plate, featuring curries, lentils, and bread.
-Expect to pay around 150,000 VND ($6.50 USD) for this mouthwatering spread.
+• Vegetarian Thali: This mouthwatering spread features a variety of dishes served on one plate, including curries, lentils, and bread.
+Expect to pay around 150,000 VND (6.50 USD) for it.

-Paneer Tikka: This dish features marinated paneer (Indian cottage cheese) skewered and grilled to perfection, with a side of mint chutney for dipping.
-It’s about 80,000 VND ($3.50 USD), and worth every penny.
+• Paneer Tikka: This dish features marinated paneer (Indian cottage cheese) skewered and grilled to perfection, with a side of mint chutney for dipping.
+It’s about 80,000 VND (3.50 USD), and it's worth every penny.

 Flight Details

-Your flight will be a breezy 1 hour and 45 minutes—just enough time to grab a quick snack and scroll through your vacation pics.
-Expect to shell out about $100 USD for the flight.
+Your flight will be a breezy 1 hour and 45 minutes, just enough time to grab a quick snack and scroll through your vacation pics.
+Expect to shell out about USD 100 for the flight.
+Once you land at Da Nang airport, hit the roads for a beautiful drive to Hoi An.

 From Airport to Hoi An:

-Cab Fare: A quick ride will run you about $17 USD.
-Not too shabby for a scenic drive as you soak in the sights leading to your next adventure!
+• Cab Fare: A quick ride will cost about 17 USD.
+That's not too shabby for a scenic drive as you soak in the sights before your next adventure!

 Lunch at A Little Kitchen Bep Nho

-This cozy spot is only a 14-minute walk (about 1 km) from your hotel, so you can work up an appetite while soaking in the sights of Hanoi.
+This cosy spot is only a 14-minute walk (about 1 km) from your hotel, so you can work up an appetite while soaking in the sights of Hanoi.

 What to Order